Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Do you feel better?

-That also might help stop transmission in adults too.
+That might also help stop transmission in adults, too.

 1. We’ve all seen the headlines.